jdmgroup/SNOBFit_for_chemical_optimisations/tutorials/defining_an_optimisation.md

 In this folder you will find tutorials explaining how to install our MATLAB package, how to run a standard (unconstrained) optimisation with SNOBFit, and how to run a constrained optimisation.

 ## Defining Your Own Functions
 Our SNOBFit interface package includes some example objective and constraint functions that are commonly used for benchmarking the performance of optimisation routines.
-You should first familiarise yourself with running these example functions by following the instructions in XXX.
+You should first familiarise yourself with running these example functions by following the instructions in *using_snobfit.mlx*.
 The remainder of this document describes the procedure for defining your own objective and constraint functions.

 ### SNOBFit Package Organisation
 Our SNOBFit package is organised in the following folders: